trentlarson/endorser-mobile/README.md

 }
 ```

+- Got a blank screen when running on a physical app connected by USB?
+Try restarting the app on the device.
+Also, ensure Metro is running on the same network, and the developer tools (opened with `adb shell input keyevent 82`) have Settings with debug server host & port set to the right IP & port (usually 8081).

 - The following means the Simulator is in a "Shutdown" state even though the Simulator is running:

 ```